danfuzz/samizdat/doc/samizdat-0/library-io.md

 `pathList` must be a list of the form described by `io0PathFromString` (see which).
 It is invalid (terminating the runtime) for a component to be any of `""` `"."` `".."` or to contain a slash (`/`).

-#### `io0ReadLinkString pathList <> string | !.`

-Checks the filesystem to see if the given path refers to a symbolic link.
-If it does, then this returns the string which represents the direct resolution of that link.
-It does not try to re-resolve the result iteratively, so the result may not actually refer to a real file (for example).
-It also does not convert the result into a componentized path; it's just a string.

-If the path does not refer to a symbolic link, then this function returns void.

-`pathList` must be a list of the form described by `io0PathFromString` (see which).
-See `io0ReadFileUtf8` for further discussion.

-This function is a thin veneer over the standard Posix call `readlink()`.

 #### `io0WriteFileUtf8 pathList text <> !.`